Gregory Stanton: Genocide Watch

 Stanton has criticized the term "ethnic cleansing", calling it a term invented by Slobodan Milošević as a term used for the denial and cover-up of genocide, stating it whitewashes the crimes and impedes forceful action to stop genocide.
 He also rejects the "only intent" doctrine that the International Court of Justice used in Bosnia v Serbia and Croatia v Serbia to find that because Serbia's intent was "ethnic cleansing," Serbia's "sole" and "only" intent was not genocide, Serbia had not violated the Genocide Convention, writing:

-The ICJ's doctrine of "only intent" for genocide is so wrong that if you liken it to, for instance, intent in ordinary criminal law, it's like saying that if somebody picks up a gun, shoots and kills someone, they can't be charged with murder because they also had the intent to rob the person.
+The ICJ's doctrine of specific intent for genocide is so wrong that if you liken it to, for instance, intent in ordinary criminal law, it's like saying that if somebody picks up a gun, shoots and kills someone, they can't be charged with murder because they also had the intent to rob the person.

 It's a fact that the intent of a state has to be even more complicated and more complex than the intention of an individual.
 No individual can possibly commit an act, almost any act, that only has one intention.
 So, this doctrine by the ICJ, I think, is fatally flawed.
-It would make it impossible to find that any state has violated the Genocide Convention.